 I hit that 100-lbs-lost goal at the end of February, then set to maintaining the rest of the year.
 I did lose a further 5 lbs over the rest of the year, fluctuating within a small range as I maintained.

 Early in 2014, I underwent abdominal repair surgery.
 I continued to maintain my weight until a major life change in May that caused severe mental health issues and disordered eating habits.
 If I look at the year as a whole, from January 1st to December 31st, I gained 7 lbs (photo below).
 The bigger pattern had me maintaining for five months, gaining (20 lbs) for three months), then losing (17 lbs) for two months, then starting back upwards again as part of a rollercoaster year from mid-2014 to mid-2015.

-This was my big, bad year of regain.
-A combination of medication, disordered eating, and just plain giving up lead to a huge regain in the first six months of the year.
-Then we moved across the country (again), and the weight kept piling on through a combination of medication, binging, drinking, illness, and a major injury (sprained and broken ankle/foot) that kept me from exercising.
+This was my big, bad year of regain due to a combination of medication, disordered eating, continued trauma for half the year, unexplained illness (turned out to be due to black mold and a new mattress I was allergic to), another cross-country move, and a major injury (sprained and broken ankle/foot) that kept me from exercising.
 Overall, I regained 47 lbs this year.

 Another year, another cross-country move.
 Yes.
 Fourth since 2014.
 And last.
 This, finally, was a year of maintenance.
 While my weight fluctuated up or down by a few pounds, I kept my weight stable all year.
 I began to exercise regularly again after I finally recovered from the injury in 2015 – which took two years to heal, since they didn’t find the main source of the injury (the broken instead of sprained portion of my foot/ankle) until an MRI in Dec 2016.